Davide Gerosa

 October 11, 2023

-The cosmic variance of testing general relativity with gravitational-wave catalogs
+Catalog variance of testing general relativity with gravitational-wave data

 Costantino Pacilio, Davide Gerosa, Swetha Bhagwat.